burke86/burke86.github.io/research.md

 ### James Webb Space Telescope

 I extended PhoSim's code for use with internal simulations of the Near-Infrared Camera.
-My work resulted in a small contract for our group from our collaborators, at the University of Arizona, lead by [Professor Marcia J. Rieke](https://www.as.arizona.edu/people/faculty/marcia-j-rieke).
+My work resulted in a small contract for our group from our collaborators at the University of Arizona, lead by [Professor Marcia J. Rieke](https://www.as.arizona.edu/people/faculty/marcia-j-rieke).
 I earned the [Richard W. King award](http://www.physics.purdue.edu/about/prizes_awards/undergraduate_awards.html#King) for my work.

 ![image](https://user-images.githubusercontent.com/13906989/36521126-1ab6aa8e-1763-11e8-8855-387c871b4ca8.png)

 JWST/NIRCam SW (left) and LW (right) channel optical models in PhoSim.
+Rays from a star are shown propogating through the telescope mirrors, camera lenses and atmospheric dispersion corrector, filter, and the focal plane.
+The full CCD array is also modeled, but not shown in these diagrams.

 ![image](https://user-images.githubusercontent.com/13906989/36521061-c1494042-1762-11e8-85d5-f518a3571f89.png)